TorOEkle/skeleton_project/dagster/readme.md

 # Dagster

 Dagster is an open-source data orchestrator for machine learning, analytics, and ETL.
 It helps you build, run, and monitor data pipelines with ease.
-In this repo I will have an simple example of how to use Dagster for demos.
+In this repo I will have an simple example of how to use Dagster for demos and connect to Neo4j.

 ## Features